gitflow 0.1 released

 After the overwhelming attention and feedback on the Git branching model post, a general consensus was that this workflow would benefit from some form of proper scriptability.
 The workflow works seamlessly if you perform the steps involved manually, but hey… manually is manually, really.

-UPDATE 2/4/2010: Anyone reading this: I recommend NOT USING this very early release, but to jump on the current develop tip, which is much more mature.
+UPDATE 2/4/2010: I recommend NOT USING this very early release, but to jump on the current develop tip, which is much more mature.
 Release 0.2 is coming very soon.

 high-level commands to adopt the workflow into your own software development